This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 - Sedgwick Museum of Earth Sciences

-- Museum of Archaeology and Antropology
+- Museum of Archaeology and Anthropology

 - University Museum of Zoology